IBokai/MiniLang/README.md

 ---

 ## Code Samples
-You can find various code samples in the corresponding [folder](samples/) of the projec repository
+You can find various code samples in the corresponding [folder](samples/) of the project repository

 ---